 Is there a message box at the top of the article?

 Pages may be flagged by editors for a variety of reasons.
 Sometimes these are housekeeping issues that don’t impact the content, but some flags warn about the reliability of the content.
 It’s best to consider the overall value of the article in the context of these warnings.

 Is a statement referenced?

-There is a list of references at the bottom of the article, but within the text there are superscript numbers to connect specific statements to the corresponding reference.
+There is a list of references at the bottom of the article, but within the text, there are superscript numbers to connect specific statements to the corresponding reference.
 Hovering the mouse over this number will bring up an info box with the reference information.
-If a statement does not cite a reference, it’s possible that it’s accurate and the author simply didn’t provide a citation, but unreferenced information should generally be considered less reliable.
+If a statement doesn’t cite a reference, it’s possible that it’s accurate and the author simply didn’t provide a citation, but unreferenced information should generally be considered less reliable.

 What kind of reference is used?

-Are there multiple references given for the same point?
+Are there multiple references for the same point?

 If there are multiple credible sources agreeing on something, this increases the likelihood that the information is accurate, particularly if the sources can reasonably be assumed to be independent of one another.
 Of course, there are no guarantees.

 Articles on controversial subjects can have very active talk pages, which can give you some insight into issues editors have raised about the content.
 You may see that a page has been restricted for editing to try to prevent inappropriate material from being added.
 The information on the talk page may give some indication of the reliability of the article’s content.